North Carolina

 - Spanish PDF Version: https://s3.amazonaws.com/dl.ncsbe.gov/Voter_Registration/NCVoterRegForm_09W.pdf.

-- (3) In Person: Voters can register in person at their local county board of elections, through any organized voter registration drive, or to a “voter registration agency” (which includes the DMV, a number of public assistance agencies, etc.).
+- (3) In Person: Voters can register in person at their local county board of elections, through any organized voter registration drive, or to a “voter registration agency” (which includes the DMV and a number of public assistance agencies, etc.).

-(4) Same Day: If the voter misses the regular voter registration deadline, they may register and vote at the same time at any one-stop early-voting site in their county during the early voting period.
-Sites and hours for one-stop early-voting sites vary and are available at https://vt.ncsbe.gov/ossite/ or by calling the voter’s county board of elections office.
+(4) Same Day: If the voter misses the regular voter registration deadline, they may register and vote at the same time at any early-voting site in their county during the early voting period.
+Sites and hours for early-voting sites vary and are available at https://vt.ncsbe.gov/EVSite/ or by calling the voter’s county board of elections office.

 If You Want to Vote Absentee, requests may be made: